diatknust-hub/diatknust-hub.github.io/README.md

 ## Current Publishing Model

-This site is intentionally static.
+This site is intentionally semi-static.
 GitHub Pages serves the HTML, CSS, JavaScript, JSON, and media files directly.

 Public browser-based admin editing is disabled.
 Do not store admin passwords,